Advice for Controlling Grey Squirrels

 Controlling Grey Squirrels – DIY Methods

 It’s virtually impossible to deter a squirrel if it decides your loft is where it wants to set up home.
-They are adept problems solvers, excellent climbers and can squeeze their bodies through very small holes.
-If you do want to take preventative actions we suggest the following;
+They are adept problem solvers and excellent climbers and can squeeze their bodies through very small holes.
+If you do want to take preventative actions, we suggest the following;

 - Cut back trees that overhang or grow near your roof.
 These provide grey squirrels with an easy jump-off point onto your property.